 Provide opportunities for students to develop an awareness and appreciation of campus resources and policies.

 Provide an opportunity to cultivate supportive networks with fellow students and a University professor.

-Carillon Communities selected themes that represented a broad perspective, applicable to all students.
-Each course focuses on skills that are beneficial to all, no matter your current or intended major.
+Carillon Community themes represent a broad perspective applicable to all students.
+Each of the communities focuses on skills that are beneficial to all, no matter your current or intended major.

-No, the themes are applicable across all majors.
-The course taken as part of Carillon Communities fulfill general education requirements, part of the University graduation requirement for all majors.
+No, the communities are applicable across all majors.
+The course taken as part of Carillon Communities fulfills general education requirements, part of the University graduation requirement for all majors.
 Participating in a community that does not match your current or intended major exposes you to a different discipline, while improving your fundamental academic skills, that prepare you for the demanding and changing world.

 The Carillon Community courses are General Education courses.
 All students must complete the General Education Program as part of their degree.

 All newly admitted students register for their courses when they attend one of the mandatory summer orientations.
 For more information on Orientation and available dates.

 We encourage students to list community choices because of the possibility that they will not receive their first choice.
 If you only choose one community and are not placed in your first choice you will not be placed in another community, and will not be a member of the Carillon Communities.